- What Data is the LTBP Program Collecting?

 - Bridge owners: Will have access to tools that will help them tailor management practices to optimize resource allocation and quantify the effectiveness of various maintenance, repair, and rehabilitation strategies.

 - Stakeholders and the LTBP Community: Will develop long-term relationships across government, industry, and academia, leading to a collaborative, sustainable, long-term research and development effort.

-The LTBP Program is collecting quantitative, research-quality bridge performance data on a national basis over time to fhelp quantify the effects of external inputs and internal attributes at the individual and population level.
+The LTBP Program is collecting quantitative, research-quality bridge performance data on a national basis over time to help quantify the effects of external factors and internal attributes at the individual bridge and network level.